 I Tatti offers Fellows the precious time they need to pursue their studies with a minimum of obligations and interruptions together with a maximum of scholarly resources—a combination that distinguishes the Harvard Center from similar institutions.
 Fellows are expected to live in the Florence area and to spend at least three days a week at the center, where they can make use of the Berenson Library’s rich collections.
 As one of the over seventy libraries that make up the Harvard Library system, the Biblioteca Berenson also provides access to a vast range of online journals and other electronic resources, and offers Fellows comprehensive interdisciplinary resources for the study of late medieval and early modern Italy.

 The stipend is $12,000 for Fall Fellows and $18,000 for Spring Fellows, plus a one-time supplement (maximum $1,500) towards relocation expenses.
 Graduate Fellows have their own library carrel or desk.
-They are required to spend at least three days a week at the Villa, to attend all academic events, and to live in the vicinity.
+In light of the residential nature of the fellowship Graduate Fellows must live in the Florence area and spend at least three days a week at the center.
 Housing is not provided.
 Fellows may not take on any obligations outside of I Tatti, even part-time ones, during any part of their Fellowship period.

 Graduate Fellows enjoy all the privileges of the Harvard Center, including use of the Biblioteca Berenson seven days a week and lunch with other I Tatti Appointees from Monday through Friday.
 During their term in residence, Graduate Fellows give a short seminar presentation of their dissertation project to the other appointees, and meet with the Director of I Tatti to discuss their research.
 A short report will be requested at the end of the term.
 I Tatti offers a limited number of tours of the Villa, its artworks, and the garden to outside visitors, given by the Graduate Fellows on a rotating basis.
 In keeping with the educational mission of the institution, these tours provide Graduate Fellows with the opportunity to serve as spokesmen for the historic collections and grounds.